Immunizations and Background Check Procedures for the NAC Program

 All immunization documentation and criminal background checks for the NAC program must go through our online system--American DataBank.
 The immunization account (Complio) is active for one year at a cost of $15.
 The WATCH background check is also $15 and is valid for six months from the completion date.

-In order to receive a permission code to register for NURS 100, you must have your immunization records uploaded into this system, have your documentation approved and complete a WATCH background check.
+In order to receive a permission code to register for NURS 100, you must complete the 2-page application--found on the Curriculum Guide, have your immunization records uploaded into Complio, and your documentation approved.
+You will be instructed by the Health Professions Service Center when to complete a WATCH background check.
 Here are directions on how to create your account, upload your immunizations and complete your background check.
 Please look over the immunization guide and TB information letter before visiting your health care provider for clarification on the immunizations required.

 For Fall Quarter Only you will not complete the following requirements until instructed to by the Health Professions Service Center: